jcbashdown/traffic-flood-ui/README.md

 # Notes

--   Some minor roads will never show traffic to don't assume that they will be traffic free
+-   Some minor roads will never show traffic so don't assume that they will be traffic free

 # TODO